AgoraIO/agora-rtt-server/README.md

 ## Prerequisites

-In order to set up a demo Real-Time Transcription business server, you must have:
+In order to deploy a demo Real-Time Transcription business server on [Railway](railway.app), you must have a [Railway](https://railway.app/) account verified through your github account.

+If you want to build and run the server locally, you will need:

 * Java Development Kit (JDK) 1.8 or higher.
 * Installed [git](https://git-scm.com/downloads) on your development machine.